EliseSymmes/DCPEncryption/README.md

+# DCPEncryption
-# DCPEncryption requires numpy and matplotlib
+Requires numpy and matplotlib